svijaykoushik/svijaykoushik.github.io/README.md

-# Vijaykoushik - Software developer
+# Vijaykoushik, S. - Software developer

 This is my personal website and is governed by the following License:

 ## License

-Copyright (C) 2017  Vijaykoushik
+Copyright (C) 2017, 2018  Vijaykoushik, S.

     This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by